MathewsMachado/wallet-scale-backend/README.md

 **Send me an email: [mathews.machadoamorim@gmail.com](mailto:mathews.machadoamorim@gmail.com).**

 ## Features
-It main goal is to record/provide data to the Wallet Scale application frontend.
+Its main goal is to record/provide data to the Wallet Scale application frontend.

 It only has one endpoint so far — the transactions one — in charge of the CRUD operations of the incomes and expenses.